petrohi/k155la3/content/posts/2022/speech_robot_part1.md

 Once Vivado created the HDL wrapper the `speech_robot` item will get replaced with `speech_robot_wrapper`.
 Again, right click on it and then click Set as Top.

 You should now be able to see the entire Block Design.
+(Image is clickable.)

 [![vivado_design_1](/media/2022/speech_robot_part1/vivado_design_1.png)](/media/2022/speech_robot_part1/vivado_design_1.png)